 The more useful and functional features a pant includes, the higher the score.
 Products that receive a lower rating either include fewer valuable features or the features that they do have don't reach their potential.
 Favorite features among our testers include pockets that are large enough and deep enough to protect items from inadvertently popping out, as well as integrated belts, and the ability to roll up (and keep up) pant legs.

 The KUHL Renegade pant boasts the most robust feature set.
 It has many pocket options for those who like to have all their trail trinkets handy and organized.
 The Fjallraven Vidda Pro is similarly loaded with pockets.
 We are also partial to pairs that streamline their offerings but have high-quality execution.
-We appreciate REI Activator 3.0's nice set of well-positioned pockets, Royal Robbins Alpine Road's hearty snap and french fly for extra security, Mammut Runbold's flaps that protect the front pocket zippers from rain, the Arc'teryx Gamma LT's sleek integrated belt, and the Mountain Hardwear Chockstone/2, which also benefits from practical pockets.
+We appreciate REI Activator 3.0's nice set of well-positioned pockets, Royal Robbins Alpine Road's hearty snap and french fly for extra security, Mammut Runbold's flaps that protect the front pocket zippers from rain, the Arc'teryx Gamma LT's sleek integrated belt, and the Mountain Hardwear Chockstone, which also benefits from practical pockets that fit our favorite binoculars.

 Having the option to roll up the legs and cinch them down around your calf or above the knee when the weather gets warmer is useful.
-The REI Activator 3.0, REI Sahara Roll-Ups, and Royal Robbins Alpine Road all benefit from this add-on as well.
+The REI Activator 3.0, Outdoor Research Ferrosi, Royal Robbins Alpine Road and Mountain Hardwear Chockstone all benefit from this add-on as well.

 The pants you wear can make or break how much you enjoy your adventure.
 And with so many options on the market, the challenge can be deciding which ones to buy.
 However, we hope that this expert review helps you make your next pants purchase and enjoy whatever the trail throws at you.